Goals

 Performance can mean better lifts, faster running, steadier pace, stronger repeat efforts, or simply finishing sessions with more control.
 The common thread is that output matters more than chasing the lightest body weight.

-For many active people, the fastest way to improve performance is not a new supplement or a harder program.
-It is fixing under-fueling, poor hydration, weak recovery, or low carbohydrate intake around the sessions that matter most.
+For many active people, the fastest way to improve performance is fixing under-fueling, poor hydration, weak recovery, or low carbohydrate intake around the sessions that matter most.

 Who this is for